 Services are intangible

-Services, on the other hand are intangible.
+Services, on the other hand, are intangible.
 You can’t touch them or own them.
 They’re an experience you get from a person or business.
 The outcomes of the service can be tangible.
 A new haircut or an insurance document, for example.
-But the service itself, you can’t actually touch.
+But you can’t touch the service itself.

 It’s unique to you only for the time it happens, which means it’s perishable.
 When the service experience is “done”, it goes away.
 You no longer own it, unless you pay for it again.